Renal (kidney) failure can be either acute or chronic.

 Most Common Causes of Renal Failure

-While the most common causes of renal failure are diabetes and high blood pressure, there are a number of other possible causes.
-These generally fall into one of three broad categories:
+After diabetes and high blood pressure – the most common causes of kidney failure – other causes generally fall into one of these three broad categories: